 WordPress was created in 2003 as an open-source blogging system.
 Since then it has evolved into a robust and sophisticated system for developing websites as well as blogs.
 One of the most exciting aspects of WordPress is that it also functions quite well as a Content Management System (CMS) for creating dynamic websites that different members of an organization can edit and contribute to.
-Instead of relying on conventional websites based on static html or on complex 1 content management systems, many developers now use WordPress as an easy cost-effective way to create websites that can be updated and maintained by clients who don’t know 2 HTML/CSS.
+Instead of relying on conventional websites based on static html or on complex 1) and expensive content management systems, many developers now use WordPress as an easy cost-effective way to create websites that can be updated and maintained by clients who don’t know 2) and probably don’t want to know 🙂 HTML/CSS.

 WordPress also features themes that can instantly change the look-and-feel of a site with the click of a mouse, and an a extensive library of plug-ins and widgets for equipping a site with just about any bell and/or whistle imaginable.
 Best of all, WordPress is supported by a vast worldwide community of developers who add new features and work to make the system better every day.
 Perhaps you will become one of them.